How to increase bar sales with signs for pubs and bars

 Bar menu signs and stands

 One area that has seen a gradual increase in interest in recent years is the low or no-alcohol market, with more and more customers opting out of drinking culture.
 Recent market research from 2021 has demonstrated that the sales of no- and low-alcohol in supermarkets have soared by 51.4% in the past year alone .

 Make sure your bar is attractive and accommodating for those who can't, or don't want to, drink alcohol.
 Offer enticing non-alcoholic drinks such as elaborate cocktails without the booze.

 Advertise these clearly around your venue using wall mounted poster holders and tabletop signage, to make customers aware of these options.
 Distribute leaflets with your no-alcohol menu to drum up interest.

 For many people, pubs, bars and nightclubs are much more than simply places to get drunk.
 They can be places that provide valuable social interaction and improve wellbeing.

 One paper suggested that pubs offer a hospitable atmosphere, making them important places for enabling social relationships .
 Another study claimed that alcohol consumption can actually enhance psychological wellbeing .

-Be sure to emphasise the importance of your business as a social hub for bringing people together, to share food, drinks and experiences.
-Make this integral to your branding, marketing, and venue atmosphere with the careful use of décor and display signage for pubs, clubs and bars
+Always emphasise the importance of your business as a social hub for bringing people together, to share food, drinks and experiences.
+Make this ethos integral to your branding, marketing, and venue atmosphere, using décor and display signage for pubs, clubs and bars.

 1. Nikkie Thatcher, ‘Brits spend most in on-trade on date’, The Morning Advertiser (2019), retrieved from https://www.morningadvertiser.co.uk/Article/2019/08/01/When-do-consumers-spend-the-most-in-the-on-trade [accessed 16th June 2021].